appbaseio/reactivesearch-api/README.md

 **Note**: Step 3 is optional, however, Kibana provides excellant debugging/monitoring tools when developing with Elasticsearch.

-For convinience, the steps described above are combined into a single script (located in `scipts` dir) that one can execute to get arc up and running locally.
+For convinience, the steps described above are combined into a single `docker-compose` file.
+You can execute the file with command:

-    sh scripts/local-setup.sh

-Or alternatively, you can execute the setup with `docker-compose` command:

     docker-compose up